The Plant Sciences Major 2013-14

 Introductory requirements for the plant sciences major are:

-- Mathematics 11A-B, Calculus with Applications (two quarters)
+- MATH 11A, Calculus with Applications

 Students with bachelor’s degrees in plant sciences find employment opportunities in a variety of fields.
 In conjunction with a graduate degree in teaching, students often use their biology background to teach science at the K–12 level, and there are increasing opportunities for a career in science writing.